kdandiwala/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-**Feature Details**
-What is the problem you're trying to solve or new idea that you want to add?
+**Feature Details**: What is the problem you're trying to solve or new idea that you want to add?

-**Solution**
-How would the feature work?
+**Solution**: How would the feature work?

-**Additional Comments**
-Any other thoughts relevant to the feature?
+**Additional Comments**: Any other thoughts relevant to the feature?